Last updated: June 24, 2022

 1. Congwong Beach

-To continue the trail, walk to the other side of Congwong Beach where you will see an intersection with a path to Little Congwong Beach.
+To continue the walk, head to the far end of the beach, where you’ll find an intersection leading to a path toward Little Congwong Beach.

 2. Little Congwong Beach

-The side trip to Little Congwong Beach is entirely optional, but if you’ve never been there before, it’s a nice little beach to visit.
+The side trip to Little Congwong Beach is optional, but if you haven’t been before, it’s worth a visit.

 3. Browns Rock

-Browns Rock itself is a popular fishing spot in the La Perouse area, with an unfenced rock platform and other flat areas for fishermen to settle in.
+Browns Rock is a well-known fishing spot in the La Perouse area, featuring an unfenced rock platform and flat areas where anglers can set up.

 4. Henry Head